cBioPortal/cbioportal/docs/Data-Loading-Maintaining-Studies.md

 ```
 Note that the -data option is deprecated and should not be used, as the filename has to be specified in the meta file.

-### Importing a complete study automatically
+### Importing a study without validation
-To import a complete study run:
+To import a study without validation, run:
 ```
 ./cbioportalImporter.py -s <path to study directory>
 ```